 My four-week e-course will teach you how to craft truly beautiful letters.
 Letters that deliver joy, and are destined to become keepsakes.
 You'll gain new writing and storytelling skills, ideas and tutorials for mail-art and thoughtful gifts, a guide to finding pen-pals, and time-management tips for busy correspondents.
 It's also packed with bonus printable resources.

 If you want to dip your toes into the world of mail-art (sending decorated envelopes through the post) but lack time or creative confidence (or both), this toolkit is for you.
-A free monthly newsletter with printable envelope templates that you can paint and tailor to make and send your own mail-art.
+A free monthly newsletter with printable envelope templates that you can paint and tailor to make and send your own mail-art, as well as mail tips and links.
 Subscribers to this toolkit also gain first dibs on all new projects and courses.

 "AIRMAIL": A NOVELLA